eric-rizzi/teaching/_course_specifics/ml_ai.md

 #### Unit 02: Introduction to Data Science

-In this unit, students really get to programming.
+In this unit, students get to programming.
 In particular, they learn to use Python to represent different types of data visually via the matplotlib library.
-In the process, students use the Monte Carlo method to find the area of a circle experimentally, see how difficult it is to create a truly random series of numbers, and examine old texts to see how language has changed through the decades.
+In the process, students use the Monte Carlo method to find the area of a circle experimentally, see how difficult it is to create a truly random series of numbers, and examine old texts to see how language changes over time.
 In the process, students learn how good data can lead to interesting conclusions while bad data can lead them astray.

 ##### Keywords

-MatPlotLib, Graphing, Randomness, Parsing, Python
+Matplotlib, Graphing, Randomness, Parsing, Python

 ##### Resources